Knowing what products are in stock and which need to be re-ordered is an important part of managing your product catalog.

 Let technology do the hard work for you

 Thankfully, there are inventory management systems that can do all the hard work of tracking product quantities for you.
-Using a business platform, like Helcim Commerce, that has a centralized product catalog for retail and online stores and is backed by an inventory management system, makes it easy to add product variant SKUs and manage your inventory.
+Using a business platform, like Helcim, that has a centralized product catalog for retail and online stores and is backed by an inventory management system, makes it easy to add product variant SKUs and manage your inventory.